MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ms.author: chcomley
 author: chcomley
 monikerRange: '<= azure-devops'
-ms.date: 06/02/2022
+ms.date: 03/23/2023
 ---

-# Best practices for "light-weight" Agile project management
+# Best practices for Agile project management

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

 Azure Boards provides a choice of Agile planning tools, many of which work in combination with each other.
 This article provides a get-started guide for project managers new to Azure Boards.
 If you and your teams want to take a minimal tracking approach to plan and manage your projects, start with this guide.
-Also, if you are moving from waterfall project management to Agile methods, start with this guide.
+Also, if you're moving from waterfall project management to Agile methods, start with this guide.

 > [!NOTE]
 > If your team is committed to practicing Kanban or Scrum methods, see instead [About Boards and Kanban](boards/kanban-overview.md) or the [tutorials for implementing Scrum](./sprints/scrum-overview.md).

-In this article, we make the following suggestions and guidance:

-> [!div class="checklist"]
-> - Configure your teams to support rollup of development user stories to project management features
-> - Define and work in a sprint cadence
-> - Use User Stories and Features to track deliverables
-> - Use your team's Feature and Product backlogs to create your product plan
-> - Use tags to support queries and filtering
-> - Forecast your product plan to gain insight into when deliverables can ship, set milestones
-> - Manage dependencies by linking work items
-> - Assign work to sprints
-> - Review progress and deliverables using the Features backlog, rollup, and delivery plans
-> - Engage with process improvement during sprint planning and retrospectives

 > [!NOTE]
-> This article applies to Azure DevOps Services.
-Most of the guidance is valid for both the cloud and on-premises versions.
+> Most of the guidance in this article is valid for both the cloud and on-premises versions.
 However, some of the features included in this article, such as Rollup, Analytics, and some portfolio planning tools, are only available for the cloud at this time.

 ## Configure your teams